JonathanWoollett-Light/rust-ad/README.md

-# RAD - Rust Auto-Differentiation
+# RustAD - Rust Auto-Differentiation

 A super restrictive rough WIP beginnings of a library attempting to implement auto-differentiation in Rust.